lwhiteley/match-comment-phrase-action/README.md

         if: steps.check.outputs.match_found == 'true'
 ```

+Notes:

-Reactions must be one of the reactions here: https://developer.github.com/v3/reactions/#reaction-types
+- The provided reactions must be one of the valid reactions here: https://developer.github.com/v3/reactions/#reaction-types
-And if you specify a reaction, you have to provide the `GITHUB_TOKEN` env variable.
+- If you specify reactions, you have to provide the `GITHUB_TOKEN` env variable.

 ## Modes